Texas floods leave at least 51 dead, 27 girls missing as rescuers search devastated landscape

 At the Mo-Ranch Camp in the community of Hunt, officials had been monitoring the weather and opted to move several hundred campers and attendees at a church youth conference to higher ground.
 At nearby Camps Rio Vista and Sierra Vista, organizers also had mentioned on social media that they were watching the weather the day before wrapping up their second summer session Thursday.

-Authorities and elected officials have said they did not expected such an intense downpour, the equivalent of months' worth of rain for the area.
+Authorities and elected officials have said they did not expect such an intense downpour, the equivalent of months' worth of rain for the area.

 U.S. Rep. Chip Roy, whose district includes the ravaged area, called it a once-in-a-century flood and acknowledged that there would be second-guessing and finger-pointing as people look for someone to blame.